SKaplanOfficial/PyXA/README.md

 ```

 ## Example 2: Print Music track info whenever the track changes.
-PyXA can be used to control the Music app as well as extract information from in.
+PyXA can also be used to interact with the Music app.
 In this example, we use PyXA to get a reference to the Music app, begin playback of the next-up song, then repeatedly print out some information about the track whenever the current track changes.
 The information will be printed regardless of *how* the track changes, so you can test this script by running it and skipping to the next song.
 ```python
 import PyXA
 music = PyXA.application("Music")